AuxStudio/react-native-simple-components/README.md

 * [x] Button - A button that accepts text and an optional icon.
 * [x] ButtonIcon - A round button that contains an icon.
 * [x] CheckBox - A nice and simple checkbox component.
-* [x] CountIcon - A small notification type icon that contains a count value.
 * [x] DeleteButton - A small close button (used internally).
 * [x] HeaderBar - A header component that accepts status bar styles, text and left and right icons.
 * [x] IconTextRow - A row with icon and text justified with space-between